 Anglo-Catholics have a long history of involvement in social justice.
 So long, in fact, that we were in the business long before that term became fused, in the public mind, to "secular progressivism."
-But our relationship with the poor and powerless didn't suddenly end in Victorian London.
-The Lost and Lonely Rev. Jack Adam (1932-2007) … Continue reading Chapel of the Holy Family, Boulder City: Under construction
+But our relationship with the poor and powerless didn't end in Victorian London.
+The Lost and Lonely Rev. Jack Adam (1932-2007) founded St. … Continue reading Chapel of the Holy Family, Boulder City

 Some time back, I said that I would return to writing by the end of Epiphany.
 Now, we’re into the –gesima days, and I apologize for not updating you earlier.
 Here’s what I see in the future of this blog and discussion group: - Once I’ve said what I need to say, I don’t say … Continue reading Update